 A. Great!
 Some advice I took, was to use Rubbing Compound [adv.
-Perfect-It II [linked by editor to product info at Amazon]] that can be purchased at an automotive shop.
+Perfect-It II [paid link to product info at Amazon]] that can be purchased at an automotive shop.
 My scratches in my SubZero, and Decor Hood came out with a little elbow grease.
 Just make sure that you rub in the same direction of the grain, and buff with a soft cloth.
 I ended up spraying vinegar on it to get the 'greasy' look off.
 It is brand new!Sheree R

 - Tucson, Arizona

 A. I had the same problem but I found a local stainless steel company that sells kits that remove these scratches.
 It worked really well for me.

 A. I too have stainless steel appliances and did the same silly green Scotch-Brite pad clean up on my Kenmore Elite SS fridge.
 Needless to say presto it looked like the chrome bumper on my 1970 Datsun Conv.